vladh/lein-sassy/README.md

 # lein-sass
 Use Sass with Clojure.
-Includes support for Autoprefixer.

-*Currently under development.* The core of it is done, I just have to integrate everything with Leiningen.
+**Under active development.
+Things to be done:**
+* Add Autoprefixer support.

 ## Credits
 This plugin was greatly inspired by [lein-haml-sass](https://github.com/rtircher/lein-haml-sass).